JoinUs4Health/Organisation/technical/platform/pages/privacy_statement_en.md

 In general, however, please do not use a password that you use elsewhere.

 ##### Optional data and content
-If you provide optional data in your profile (country, postal code, gender...), you support us to use this scientifically within the JoinUs4Health project.
+If you provide optional data in your profile (country, postal code, gender…), you support us to use this scientifically within the JoinUs4Health project.
 When we use this data, we will prevent it from being traced back to you, i.e., it will only be made available separately when used, e.g., summary statistics on the first three digits of the zip codes used or on the overall gender ratio, but never statistics on a combination of more than three such pieces of information.
 We only use the data anonymously or in summary across multiple users (aggregated).
 The legal basis is Article 6 (1) (a) GDPR.

-The same applies to the data that you contribute in the context of the teams (comments, suggestions,...).
+The same applies to the data that you contribute in the context of the teams (comments, suggestions,…).
 If it still happens that you are dissatisfied, please feel free to contact us via `contact@joinus4health.eu` and we will find a solution.

 #### Translation of content